SenYeungWu/git-demo/README.md

 line 3

 Website Contents:
-Hello from Lenovo Slim from PowerShell
+Hello from Lenovo Slim from GitBash, PowerShell(not yet)

 hi